When you are writing novels or short stories, you need to find great fiction story ideas.

 It’s fine to use prompts like this if you are starting out as a new writer.

-But prompts such as, write about one of your family members or about a fantastic thing you did in high school are ideas that are definitely not going to help you write a great novel.
+But prompts such as writing about one of your family members or about a fantastic thing you did in high school are ideas that are definitely not going to help you write a great novel.

 The downside of writing prompts is that they are not original.